top of page

 Tenancy Deposits

-All Landlords are required to protect a deposit taken for an Assured Shorthold Tenancy.
+All Landlords are required to protect a deposit taken for an Assured Periodic Tenancy.

 TDS provides Government approved tenancy deposit protection to help you meet your legal requirement.